Fiolstræde 20: Johan Christoffer Friborg

 The property was home to 24 residents in four households at the 1801 census.
 Friborg resided in the building with his wife, their seven children (aged six to 22), his mother-in-law Karen Bachevold Horn, one employee in his grocery business and three maids.
 His widowed sister Frideriche Cecilie Friborg resided in the building with three lodgers.
 Cecilie Bonsach Schau (née Friborg), another widowed sister, resided in the building with one lodger and one maid.
 Daniel Blechingberg, a clerk (kopist), resided in the building with his wife Sophia Ambrosius Lous, their two-year-old son and one maid.

 Friborg's property was listed as No. 68 in the new cadastre of 1806.
 It was destroyed during the British bombardment of Copenhagen in 1807.
 Being a captain in the Civil Guard, Friborg took part in the defence of the city during the attack and was therefore not at home when the building was destroyed.
 Friborg was soon after the incident able to reopen his business in temporary premises on Købmagergade.
 In 1810–11, he was able to construct a new building on his property to designs by master mason Niels Schønberg Kurtzhals.
 On its completion, he chose initially to rent out the shop premises to focus on his responsibilities in conjunction with the rebuilding of the Church of Our Lady.
 He lived in his building until his death in 1838.
 His first wife had died in 1806.
 On 5 April 1819, he was second time married to Anna Margrethe Staal (1753–1832).
 Her parents were dyer Hans Staal (1717–65) and Malene Dorthe Henrichsen.
 Her first husband was Jens Schultz (died 3 March 1818).
 His brewery was located at No. 167 in the city's North Quarter (now Nørre Voldgade 80–82.

 Lorenz Schultz

 After Friborg's death, the property was passed to Lorenz Schultz, possibly a son from his second wife's first marriage.
 He continued the grocery business (as urtekræmmer).
 His property was home to 20 residents in three households at the 1840 census.
-Lorentz Schultz, a grocer (urtelræmmer), resided on the second floor with his wife Sophie Schultz født Bernstein, one employee in his grocery business and one lodger (theology student).
-Elisabeth Hagen (née Hall), widow of a ship captain, resided on the first floor with her three children (aged 20 to 25), her mother Maria Hall født Phytzner, three lodgers (theology students) and one maid.
+Lorentz Schultz, a grocer (urtelræmmer), resided on the second floor with his wife Sophie Schultz (née Bernstein), one employee in his grocery business and one lodger (theology student).
+Elisabeth Hagen (née Hall), widow of a ship captain, resided on the first floor with her three children (aged 20 to 25), her mother Maria Hall (née Phytzner), three lodgers (theology students) and one maid.
 Niels Christian Bjørn, a captain in the King's Regiment, resided on the ground floor with his wife Gustave Valentin and their five children (aged nine to 23).